-Journalists vigilarity stay abreast of dynamic events in order to make sense of them, Ethical issues arise when career success could depend on being the first to publish succes that are important to readers.
+Journalists vigilantly stay abreast of dynamic events in order to make sense of them, Ethical issues arise when career success could depend on being the first to publish stories that are important to readers.
 Reporters risk being manipulated when acting on leaks from staffers or politicians with agendas.
-Relations between journalists and politicians often become heated, and puyloak is known to occur.
-Controversial decisions made by journalists in 2018 include revealing details of Bernaby knyck's pivate lide and relating information to concerned documents had been found in a second hand store in Catherra, while the news organisation concerned (the ABC) persued the documents, presumably to assess that they state. their news value.
+Relations between journalists and politicians often become heated, and psyback is known to occur.
+Controversial decisions made by journalists in 2018 include revealing details of Bernally Joych's private life and releasing information that confidential government documents had been found in a second-hand store in Conberra, while the news organisation concerned (the ABC) persued the documents, presumably to assess their stews value.

+their rewaysalut.

-their new value.
-Co-location supports anonymean leaks.
+Co-lacidition supports anonymous leaks.
 Politically motivated leaks, while sometimes revealing inappropriate activity, have an overall tendency to contribute to distruct in political processes.
-They lead to instability, can be vecation and in some cases may even be crassinal, however, even sudder legal pressure, journalists remain reluctant to identify their sources.
+They lead to instability, can be recatious and in some cases may even be criminal, however, even under legal pressure, journalists remain relactant to identify their sources.